BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 #### Companions never use burst fire
 Give any weapon to your companions, and never be burst in the back.
 (Well, unless you give them a machine gun which only has burst mode).

+#### General game speedup
+This component is only a convenience feature, configuring some sfall settings to speedup gameplay.
+Specifically:
+- Game itself runs at 115% of the original speed
+- Opening movies are skipped
+- Combat, dialog and pipboy sleep panel animations are instant
+- Empty weapons are stacked regardless of the ammo
+- Weapon reload dialog with number of ammo boxes is skipped

 ### Special notes / compatibility
 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.
 - It should be **compatible with any other mod** provided that "fo2tweaks" is installed last.
 It patches files instead of overwriting them.